Youth Baseball Rules Addendum

 1. Pool plays overall record (winning percentage)

-4. Least total runs allowed in pool play.
+4. The least total runs allowed in pool play.

 5. If still tied – Total runs scored in pool play.

 6. If still tied – Total runs allowed subtracting game with most runs allowed in pool play.

 7. If still tied – Total runs allowed minus two games with most runs allowed in pool play.